PowerBuoy: Subsea Battery

 The Subsea Battery launched in August 2020.

 The subsea battery is an environmentally conscious and economically efficient battery designed to power subsea payloads and can be integrated with both the PB3 PowerBuoy and the Hybrid PowerBuoy.
 However, it can also be utilized on its own or configured to be compatible with other power sources.

 The Subsea Battery uses lithium-iron phosphate batteries and is made of environmentally friendly (light) metals.
 The Subsea Battery is designed for a 10-year life however the conditions it is put in can cause some variation.

 Uses

 While initially designed with the goal of providing renewable energy to people living on land, over time OPT has shifted the focus of PowerBuoy to finding more specific niches as an offshore power system. surveillance, and communication device.

 Defense and Security

-PowerBuoy's ability to constantly power itself, go long periods with maintenance, and surveillance/communication capabilities make it a strong asset for organizations focusing on defense and security.
+PowerBuoy's ability to constantly power itself, go long periods without maintenance, and surveillance/communication capabilities make it a strong asset for organizations focusing on defense and security.
 PowerBuoys are able to be placed in remote areas across the ocean and provide continuous information to on shore facilities.
 This makes them ideal for monitoring remote sections of ocean for illegal activities such as human and drug trafficking.
 Organizations utilizing PowerBuoys can get continuous updates on the boats that enter pockets of the ocean where PowerBuoys are monitoring.